-Annual spending, which is calculated according to the endowment spending guideline, decreased the past two fiscal years, as the strategic investment payouts have decreased.
+Annual spending, which is calculated according to the endowment spending guideline, has stabilized over the past three fiscal years as the strategic investment payouts have decreased.

-\ Total payout as a percentage of endowment includes payout, management fee, and strategic investment payout as a percentage of prior two-year average endowment net asset value per unit.
+^{} Total payout as a percentage of endowment includes payout and strategic investment payout as a percentage of prior two-year average endowment net asset value per unit.